ghc-proposals/ghc-proposals/proposals/0545-deterministic-operator-parsing.md

 to determine associativity and precedence from the operator name instead of from its definition.

+This can help heavily simplify the implementation and use of Haskell tooling, e.g. Ormolu, apply-refact, retrie, hlint.

 ## Motivation

 Haskell supports custom operators and allows you to specify custom precedences and